 Step Two - Transplanting your seedlings

-When the seedlings have developed two sets of true leaves, transplant them to 2-inch pots filled with moist planting mix. (i.e. be sure to use a growing medium that can provide food for the developing plants, such as compost or another organic soil amendment)
+When the seedlings have developed two sets of true leaves, transplant them to 2-inch pots filled with moist planting mix. (i.e. be sure to use a growing medium that can provide food for the developing plants, such as compost or an organic fertilizer)

 Loosen the soil around each plant, gently grasp one of the leaves, and carefully pull out the seedling.
 Use a pencil or stick to poke a hole in the new planting mix, drop in the seedling, and firm the soil around it.
 Keep the plants in the shade a day or two, then move them into the light again until ready to set out permanently.